gwtproject/gwt-event/README.md

 To build gwt-event:

-* run `mvn clean install`
+* run `mvn clean verify`

 on the parent directory.
+This will build the artifact and run tests against the JVM, J2CL, and GWT2.

 **Note: To build the module you need Maven 3.6.3 or newer**